 In the winter, the naturally ventilated hall maintains a Mediterranean climate which allows for permanently green vegetation similar to a winter garden.
 Hence it features a magnolia grove that ensures a thoroughly Mediterranean flair.

 Would you like to know more?
-An overview of the Glass Hall and its furnishings can be found below.
+Here you can find an overview of the Glass Hall and its furnishings.